 5. If you wear glasses, please bring a lanyard to secure glasses around your head.

 6. Adult life jacket if you want to wear one.
-Each child MUST wear a life jacket during their windsurfing lesson.
+Please bring the child a life jacket that fits for their windsurfing lesson.
 Our lessons are typically in waist deep water.

 8. Towel and change of clothes.